 also consider the possibility of a

-— our cat was prone to them and used to leak urine uncontrollably when he had one (incontinence), which could have been mistaken for inappropriate Infections and constipation can be very painful, and UTIs and kidney infections may also damage your cat's kidneys further, so if your cat urinates or defecates in the wrong place more than once, you should go to the vet as soon as possible in order to have tests done and treatment Inappropriate elimination can be associated with the general weakness and weight loss of a CKD cat.
+— our cat was prone to them and used to leak urine uncontrollably when he had one.
+Although this was incontinence, it could have been mistaken for inappropriate Infections and constipation can be very painful, and UTIs and kidney infections may also damage your cat's kidneys further, so if your cat urinates or defecates in the wrong place more than once, you should go to the vet as soon as possible in order to have tests done and treatment

+Inappropriate elimination can be associated with the general weakness and weight loss of a CKD cat.
 If your litter box has a high edge, it might simply be too hard for your cat to clamber in to the tray.
 Try to provide a lower litter box and see if this makes a difference.

-weight loss of CKD can make your cat's paw pads rather tender, which makes standing on litter uncomfortable.
+The weight loss commonly seen in CKD cats can make your cat's paw pads rather tender, which makes standing on litter uncomfortable.
 This can be remedied by providing softer